MagaluCloud/magalu/mgc/cli/docs/virtual-machine/snapshots/create.md

 ## Flags:
 ```
-    --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml")
 -h, --help                   help for create
     --instance object        Instance (at least one of: single property: id or single property: name)
                              Use --instance=help for more details (required)
     --instance.id string     Instance: Id (between 1 and 255 characters)
                              This is the same as '--instance=id:string'.
     --instance.name string   Instance: Name (between 1 and 255 characters)
                              This is the same as '--instance=name:string'.
     --name string            Name (between 1 and 255 characters) (required)
 -v, --version                version for create
 ```

 ## Global Flags: